 WHAT IF I WANT TO ADD XYZ TO MY SOURDOUGH BREAD, OR CHANGE THE RATIOS OF FLOURS, OR THE HYDRATION, ETC.?

 The fun part about sourdough baking is that once you get the hang of it, you can experiment!
-Add in some nuts or chocolate chips.
+Add in some nuts or chocolate chips or cinnamon and raisins.
 Make a whole wheat version.
 Increase the hydration to get some beautiful air pockets.
 But I can’t tell you how to do all of those things because I don’t have the answers to all of those things.
 My best advice?
 Just try it.
 Or search the Internet for a recipe to go from.
 Google is your BFF.

 SOURDOUGH BAKING RESOURCES

 Here’s a short and sweet list of a few resources that have helped me immensely in my own sourdough journey, whether with technical details to inspiration to little sourdough baking tips I never would have thought of.
 I want to share about these people with you because they have taught me so much, and that is one thing I love about baking sourdough — there’s a community behind it, and the community is so kind and gracious and encouraging and so smart.
 So, here we go:

 Maurizio of The Perfect Loaf — his website is basically my sourdough bible.
 I have probably visited his site no less than 1,538 times in the last three months figuring out all the things about sourdough, and he’s never let me down.
 He is a master at the technicalities of sourdough baking.

 Laura of A Beautiful Plate — her Instagram journeys with her starter, aptly named Breadley Cooper, gave me the inspirational push I needed to start baking sourdough.
 Her Stories are fun and insightful, and she bakes beautiful bread.